Katie Holmes Drives Fans Wild With Shirtless Cashmere Bra Photos

 As previously reported by The Inquisitr, Katie has been stepping out in some sexy looks over the past month, and it could be due to her recent split with her longtime love, Jamie Foxx.

-Radar Online recently reported that Katie and Jamie split recently and Foxx was almost immediately seen out with 21-year-old aspiring singer Sela Vave as they left Bootsy Bellows in West Hollywood together, and sources claim that Holmes was furious about Foxx’s date night with the singer.
+Radar Online recently reported that Katie and Jamie split recently and Jamie was almost immediately seen out with 21-year-old aspiring singer Sela Vave as they left Bootsy Bellows in West Hollywood together, and sources claim that Holmes was furious about Jamie’s date night with the singer.

 “They had an agreement to play fair and not embarrass the other by stepping out with anyone else in public – but Jamie’s done exactly that and she’s livid.
 They had an open arrangement provided he never rubbed her face in it, which of course he’s done over and over again,” a source said of Katie’s feeling toward Jamie’s alleged new romance.